phoenixframework/phoenix/guides/docs/deployment/deployment.md

   * Compiling your application assets
   * Starting your server in production

 How those are exactly handled depends on your deployment infrastructure.
-We have included a guide specific to [Heroku](heroku.html), and for anyone not using Heroku, we recommend using  [Distillery](https://github.com/bitwalker/distillery).
+We have included a guide specific to [Heroku](heroku.html), and for anyone not using Heroku, we recommend using [Distillery](https://github.com/bitwalker/distillery) ([guide for using Distillery with Phoenix](https://hexdocs.pm/distillery/use-with-phoenix.html)).

 In any case, this chapter provides a general overview of the deployment steps, which will be useful regardless of your infrastructure or if you want to run in production locally.